King Alfred's Tower: Architecture

 The triangular tower is over 40 m high with a girth of 51 m.
 Each of the three corners of the triangular structure has a round projection.
 The centre of the tower is hollow, and to stop birds from entering the space a mesh has been added at roof level.
 The viewing platform, which has a crenellated parapet and offers a view over the surrounding countryside, is reached by a 205-step spiral staircase at the corner furthest from the entrance.
 The brick tower has Chilmark stone dressings and is surmounted by an embattled parapet.

 The south-east face of the tower has a Gothic-arched entrance door, a statue of King Alfred, and a stone panel bearing an inscription (see below).
 This is the face that most visitors see first when walking from Stourhead garden or from the nearby car park.

 Inscription

 Around the Stourhead estate are several inscriptions.
-The one on the tower was drafted in 1762 and installed in 1772.
+The plaque of the inscription is in poor condition and needs restoration.
+It was drafted in 1762 and installed in 1772.
 The stone tablet above the door on the east face of the tower reads: